soos3d/arbitrum-docs/docs/pages/stylus/stylus-quickstart.md

 ### Testnet ETH

 The Stylus testnet settles directly to the [Arbitrum Sepolia](/for-devs/concepts/public-chains#arbitrum-sepolia) testnet.
-Follow these steps to acquire testnet ETH on the Stylus testnet:
+Follow these steps to acquire testnet ETH on the Stylus testnet

 1. Navigate to [https://bwarelabs.com/faucets/arbitrum-stylus-testnet](https://bwarelabs.com/faucets/arbitrum-stylus-testnet).
 2. Enter your wallet address into the text field.